Skip to main content

 Written by Heather Phillips

-Updated over a week ago
+Updated over 7 months ago

 When you reach the 2m cell limit Google will alert you when you try to add more rows or columns: “There was a problem.
 This action would increase the number of cells in the workbook above the limit of 2000000 cells."

 Now what?
 Well, you have a number of options to trim your spreadsheet.
+These suggestions can also help improve the performance of your sheet if you find it is getting slow.

 1. Delete rows or columns.
 If you delete 100 empty columns in a 1,000 row spreadsheet, that’s 100,000 cells you’ll be freeing up.